 Requesting Residence Preferences

 All new single students will automatically be housed in one of our residence halls.
 You have the option of requesting your preferred roommate, residence hall, or floor.
 In addition, if you require any ADA accommodations, please request these at your earliest convenience.
-You may send your preference by email to firstname.lastname@example.org.
-Housing requests must be submitted by December 14.
+You may send your preferences by submitting this form.
+Housing requests must be submitted by December 1st.
+In addition, if you require any ADA accommodations, please email Gayla Gates (firstname.lastname@example.org) at your earliest convenience.

-While we cannot always guarantee your request, the Residence Life staff will work hard to do so as space is available.
+We cannot always guarantee your request.
+The Residence Life staff will work hard to do so as space is available.

 After housing is complete, you will receive information via email about how to view your room and roommate assignment on the My.Moody Student Portal (https://my.moody.edu).
 As part of your check-in during orientation, Residence Life will provide your room keys.